luckyagusta/SpringWebFlux/spring-webflux-demo/README.md

    ![Untitled Diagram (3)](CRUD.png)

-   Dalam proses yang normal seperti CRUD, proses yang dilakukan adalah proses yang umum yang dimulai dari Controller -> Service -> Repository -> Database.
-Hanya saja dalam Spring Webflux, semua proses yang digunakan adalah proses asyncrounous.
+   In a normal process like CRUD, the steps generally follow a common flow that starts from Controller -> Service -> Repository -> Database.
+However, in Spring Webflux, all processes are asynchronous.

-   Dalam proses CRUD, ada beberapa method yang sering digunakan seperti :
+   In the CRUD process, there are several methods that are commonly used, such as:

    - map
    - flatMap